LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 ### Train a LivePerson NLU v2 domain

+You must train the LivePerson NLU v2 domain after every update to the domain if you want the update to be reflected in subsequent testing/debugging and usage.
+Training creates a new model version that incorporates the changes.
+Once the domain is trained, you can use the Debugger to test.

+Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.

+**To train a LivePerson NLU v2 domain**

 1. Open the domain.
 2. Ensure the domain has *at least* 5 intents.
 For each intent, ensure it has *at least* 20 training phrases.